Query Options Reference

 hdx_query_max_result_rows

 Limit the number of rows that can be stored on the query head before returning the response.
-The query will be canceled if the resulting row count exceeds this number.
+The query is canceled if the resulting row count exceeds this number.

 Sample error: Code: 396.
 DB::Exception: Limit for result exceeded, max rows: 20.00 thousand, current rows: 21.56 thousand.
 (TOO_MANY_ROWS_OR_BYTES)